michellesh/quartz/content/write-your-own-led-code/setup-environment.md

 Now that you have the Arduino IDE, you'll need to install the ESP32 board add-on within the IDE.
 (An ESP32 is a microprocessor just like an Arduino.
 The IDE comes ready to upload code to Arduino boards, but the ESP32 boards are special and need to be added separately.)

-The steps and screenshots below are copied directly from this guide: [Installing ESP32 Board in Arduino IDE 2](https://randomnerdtutorials.com/installing-esp32-arduino-ide-2-0/) except below I took all my own screenshots.
+(Disclaimer: The steps and screenshots below are based directly on this guide: [Installing ESP32 Board in Arduino IDE 2](https://randomnerdtutorials.com/installing-esp32-arduino-ide-2-0/), with all screenshots freshly taken for this content.)

 (If you have Legacy IDE 1.8.X, the steps are the exact same, but the screenshots won't quite match.
 Here's a guide specifically for Legacy IDE: [Installing ESP32 Board in Legacy Arduino IDE 1](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/))